vkxuds/AD-WaveNet/README.md

 # AD-WaveNet #
 A network that integrates the Discrete 2D Wavelet Transform (DWT) with adaptive attention mechanisms to enhance sparse image reconstruction.

-Abstract: Photoacoustic tomography (PAT) provide high-contrast and high-resolution biomedical images at rapid speeds.
-However, the quality of PAT images is sig- nificantly influenced by the sampling density.
-Sparse sampling can greatly reduce equipment costs but leads to image artifacts and quality degradation.
-Deep learning models have greatly improved sparse PAT imaging, but their high computational demands restrict their application in settings with limited resources.
-To address this limitation, we propose AD-WaveNet, a lightweight network integrated the Discrete 2D Wavelet Transform (DWT) with adaptive attention mechanisms to enhance sparse image reconstruction while reducing computational complexity.
-Attention mechanisms are specifically designed to leverage the multi-scale decomposition properties of DWT, effectively emphasizing key features at different scales.
-Compared to the latest models, AD-WaveNet achieves a reduction in computational complexity and parameter count by approximately two orders of magnitude.
-Meanwhile, AD-WaveNet also provides optimal reconstruction quality, demonstrating its great potential for practical PAT imaging applications.
+Abstract: Photoacoustic tomography (PAT) provides high-contrast, high-resolution biomedical images at rapid speeds.
+However, the quality of these images is highly sensitive to sampling density.
+Sparse sampling can significantly reduce equipment costs but often leads to image artifacts and degraded quality.
+While deep learning models have greatly enhanced sparse PAT imaging, their high computational requirements limit their use in resource-constrained environments.
+To overcome this challenge, we propose AD-WaveNet, a lightweight network that integrates the Discrete 2D Wavelet Transform (DWT) with adaptive attention mechanisms.
+This approach enhances sparse image reconstruction while reducing computational complexity.
+The attention mechanisms are specifically designed to exploit the multi-scale decomposition properties of DWT, allowing the model to emphasize key features across various scales.
+Compared to the latest models, AD-WaveNet reduces computational complexity and parameter count by nearly two orders of magnitude, while maintaining optimal reconstruction quality.
+This demonstrates AD-WaveNet’s significant potential for practical applications in PAT imaging.

 - - - -
 ## Network Architecture ##